PNS Zulfiqar (K265)

 PNS Zulfiqar was a River-class frigate of the Pakistan Navy, originally built for the Royal Navy during the Second World War as HMS Deveron.
 Zulfiqar was damaged beyond repair by friendly fire from aircraft of the Pakistan Air Force (PAF) which mistook her for a missile boat of the Indian Navy during the Indo-Pakistani War of 1971.

 History

 Following service in the Second World War, Deveron was transferred to the Royal Indian Navy in 1945 and was renamed HMIS Dhanush.
-On Partition she was transferred to the Royal Pakistan Navy and converted into a survey vessel, as well as being renamed Zulfiqar.
+On Partition she was transferred to the Royal Pakistan Navy, converted into a survey vessel, and renamed Zulfiqar.
 The conversion meant the rear 4-inch gun was removed.
 Her pennant number was changed from F265 to 262 in 1963.

 In June 1953 she attended the Coronation Review of Queen Elizabeth II at Spithead.